GitLab integration

 {% step %}

-#### Configure the Generated Token in Argos
+#### Configure the token in Argos

-1. From the dashboard, select your team or your personal account from the scope selector
+1. From the dashboard, select your team or your personal account from the scope selector.

-2. Select the **Settings** tab and go to the **Integrations** section
+2. Select the **Settings** tab and go to the **Integrations** section.

-3. Scroll to **GitLab** section
+3. Scroll to the **GitLab** section.

 {% endstep %}